phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

 segments:
   - template: call-to-action-photo-right
     title: "Sign Up"
     text: "We formed as a grassroots, volunteer-led coalition, and our dedicated team of staff regularly onboard new volunteers from the Philly area to help build and sustain our network.
-We invite you to join and participate in our organization, in person or virtually.
-Below we've outlined some of the ways that volunteers can contribute.
+We invite you to join and participate in our organization!
+We've outlined some ways volunteers can contribute below.

 If you’re interested in getting involved, please fill out our [Volunteer Sign-Up Form](https://tally.so/r/w2ODaj). "